netxms/netxms-doc/admin/concepts.rst

 Polling
 =======

 For some type of objects |product_name| server start gathering status and configuration information as soon as they are added to the system.
-These object types are: nodes, access points, conditions, clusters, business services
+These object types are: nodes, access points, conditions, clusters, business services, zones (if a zone has more then one proxy, proxy health check is being performed).

-[zones health check (if >1 proxies in zone)]

-.
 This process called *polling*.
 There are multiple polling types, usually performed with different intervals:

 +--------------------+----------------------------------------------------------------------------------------------+
 | Type               | Purpose                                                                                      |